 Welcome to our website!

-New pages will feature class descriptions, documents, homework assignments, presentations, research links, multimedia, and more.
-Please be patient while teachers and staff members are completing their designs on their webpages.
+Pages feature class descriptions, documents, homework assignments, presentations, research links, multimedia, and more.
+Teachers and staff members are updating their designs on their webpages periodically.

-Our goal is to keep this new website current and full of information.
+Our goal is to keep the website current and full of information.
 So check back with us frequently to see the latest news about our schools and to learn about upcoming activities.
 As always, we welcome your suggestions and feedback at firstname.lastname@example.org.